MartinWierenga/hassio-addons/README.md

 # Home Assistant Add-ons Repository by Martin Wierenga

 Welcome to my Home Assistant Add-ons repository!
-This repository hosts custom add-ons for Home Assistant, including the LLaMA Server Add-on that wraps the [`ghcr.io/ggml-org/llama.cpp:server-intel`](https://github.com/ggml-org/llama.cpp/blob/master/docs/docker.md) image with dynamically configurable parameters.
+This repository hosts custom add-ons for Home Assistant.

 ## Add this Repository to Your Home Assistant